This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Despite the need to catch our breath, we couldn’t wait to get out of the smelly cove.

-Visit to the Franciscan Monastery
+3. Visit the Franciscan Monastery

 The monastery’s solid stone walls transport you instantly from the hustle and bustle on the Placa to the medieval times.
+The architecture of the monastery

 Enclosed within is a mid-14th-century cloister, a historic pharmacy and a small museum.